High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \lblsec{conclusion}

-The results in this paper suggest that conditional GANs are able to synthesize high-resolution photo-realistic imagery without any hand-crafted losses or pre-trained networks.
+The results in this paper suggest that conditional GANs can synthesize high-resolution photo-realistic imagery without any hand-crafted losses or pre-trained networks.
 We have observed that incorporating a perceptual loss~\cite{johnson2016perceptual} can slightly improve the results.
 Our method allows many applications and will be potentially useful for domains where high-resolution results are in demand but pre-trained networks are not available (e.g.,\ medical imaging~\cite{guibas2017synthetic} and biology~\cite{costa2017end}).

 This paper also shows that an image-to-image synthesis pipeline can be extended to produce diverse outputs, and enable interactive image manipulation given appropriate training input-output pairs (e.g.,\ instance maps in our case).
 Without ever been told what a ``texture'' is, our model learns to stylize different objects, which may be generalized to other datasets as well (i.e.,\ using textures in one dataset to synthesize images in another dataset).
-We believe these contributions broaden the area of image synthesis and can be applied to many other related research fields.
+We believe these extensions can be potentially applied to other image synthesis problems.

 We thank Taesung Park, Phillip Isola, Tinghui Zhou, Richard Zhang, Rafael Valle and Alexei A. Efros for helpful comments.
 We also thank \ck and Isola et al.~\cite{isola2016image} for sharing their code.
 JYZ is supported by a Facebook graduate fellowship.